Excyto/LaTeX-template/README.md

 # LaTeX-template

 A simple LaTeX template for scientific writing.
+An example PDF is given in the repository.